ShubhamBingekar17/crux-app/README.md

 - **Search filter**: Tab isn't auto selected when we search a particular url.
 - **CORS blocking**: CORS is set to be allow from all origins (Risky in production env).
 - **UI enchancements**: UI is not appealing up to the mark.
+- **Input Check**: handle url input fields to be checked and verified weather the url are in correct format.

 ### Next Step